top of page

 8. Retirement and Withdrawal Planning to Avoid Clawbacks

-Early planning can save tens of thousands of dollars in lifetime taxes.
+✔ Done early, it can save tens of thousands of dollars in lifetime tax

 Final Thoughts: Reducing Taxes Is Part of Smart Investing